 Hyatt is one of our favorite Chase transfer partners, thanks to the insanely low rates at which you can book even some four- and five-star Hyatt properties.
 Here are a few quick examples of how you can squeeze a ton of value out of your Chase points by transferring them to Hyatt.

 We'll start with the best of the best: Hyatt is one of the few hotel chains that operate all-inclusive resorts that can be booked with points.
-These Hyatt Ziva and Zilara properties scattered throughout Mexico and the Caribbean are amazing.
-Recently, Hyatt has added another 50-plus all-inclusive resorts to its portfolio after folding in several new chains.
+These Hyatt All-Inclusive properties scattered throughout the Caribbean, Mexico, and even parts of Europe are amazing … even if the hotel chain is making it harder for members to get outsized value.

-At that rate, you could spend two to three nights eating, drinking, and sleeping for free on a beach by transferring 60,000 Chase points to Hyatt.
+At that rate, you could spend at least two nights eating, drinking, and sleeping for free on a beach by transferring 50,000 Chase points to Hyatt.
 It's cheaper than staying at home!

 Want to stay at a Park Hyatt, the hotel chain's absolute top-of-the-line brand?
-Look for insane value when you're traveling abroad: The Park Hyatt Saigon and Park Hyatt Siem Reap in Vietnam and Cambodia, respectively, each can be booked for just 15,000 Hyatt points a night.
+Look for incredible value when you're traveling abroad: The Park Hyatt Siem Reap in Cambodia can be booked for just 15,000 points a night, while the Park Hyatt Saigon in Vietnam clocks in at 20,000 points a night.
+Same goes for the Park Hyatt Melbourne

 Fancy a trip to Bali?
-Get your own villa with a private pool at the Alila Villas Uluwatu – one of the nicest properties on the island – for 30,000 points per night.
+Get your own villa with a private pool at the Alila Villas Uluwatu – one of the nicest properties on the island – for 40,000 points per night … and sometimes even less!
+My wife and I spent three nights here last September and loved its unparalleled beauty, warm service, and great food.

 Fly Emirates First Class to Europe